-Performing Organization:CoastaTotal Project Cost:\$456,9Bays Plan, 2nd Ed.
-Actions:CB 2.1

-Coastal Bend Bays & Estuaries Program \$456,999 CB 2.1
+Performing Organization: Total Project Cost: Bays Plan, 2nd Ed.
+Actions: Coastal Bend Bays & Estuaries Program \$125,300 (Year 1 funding) CB 2.1

 In the Western Hemisphere, shorebird populations continue to decline.
 CBBEP will address these declines through a new initiative titled Assessing Shorebird Habitat Needs and Opportunities in Texas.
 Through this initiative, we will implement a monitoring framework to assess the extent to which freshwater wetland habitat delivery programs benefit shorebirds, assess the usage of early successional post-fire landscapes by migratory shorebirds, manage and monitor wetlands and grasslands of the Nueces Delta using deliberate best management practices (BMPs) to enhance shorebird use, and develop and deliver outreach on how management practices benefit shorebirds.